katsaii/gml-prelude/examples/iterators.md

 ## Basic Iterator Use

+This section details basic operations you can perform on iterators to generate values.

+### One at a Time

 Once you have an iterator, you can start generating values using `Next` and `Peek`.

 The `Next` method will return the next generated value and advance the iterator: